 - The collimator's body is not precise enough, so it can "play" in the focuser making the beam dancing quite significantly around the center spot mark of the primary mirror.

 - The laser beam might be misaligned easily from simple handling (the laser pointer can shift inside), and sometimes right after the intended use (the on/off button of the pointer inside is triggered by a side screw of the collimator, what may interfere with the alignment screws setting).

-However, thanks to the cloudynights.com folks for the tip, there is an ultimate solution for all of these problems: the barlowed collimator.
-The physics behind this device, as well as the step by step instruction how to work with the barlowed collimator is very well described in this article (the image above is taken from that site).
+However, there is an ultimate solution for all of these problems: the Barlowed collimator.
+The physics behind this device, as well as the step by step instruction how to work with the barlowed collimator is very well described in this article (the image above is taken from that website).

 Below are my short notes on the subject and my experience working with the DIY barlowed collimator.

-- It's extremely simple mod - just insert your missaligned collimator with distorted laser spot in any barlow lens you have - that's all!
+- It's extremely simple mod - just insert your misaligned collimator with distorted laser spot in any barlow lens you have - that's all!
 Zero cost!

 - The only prerequisite - your mirror must have a good center spot marker on it (I've made one on my newly re-coated mirror using a fat black Sharpie marker).

 - If the diverged by the barlow lens laser beam highlights the mirror's center mark - it does not matter how precise your laser collimator is in fact - it will work perfectly well.

 - The procedure is the same as with the centering of the reflected red laser spot in the hole of the laser collimator screen, visible in the side window.
 But now you need to center the dark shadow from the mirror's center spot on the red background over that hole.